-The multibody dynamics analysis of the gearbox is performed in the time domain for one revolution of the main shaft.
-The von-Mises stress distribution in the housing at a particular instant is shown in Figure 4.
+A time domain multibody analysis is performed for one revolution of the main shaft.
+The von Mises stress distribution in the housing at a particular instant is shown in Figure 4.
 The speed of different gears can also be seen in the figure.